couchbase/couchbase-lite-core/README.md

 * Active development usually happens on the `master` branch, which may therefore be temporarily broken.
 We don't currently have a "stable" branch.
 * Most development is done on macOS using Xcode, so the Xcode project should always build, and the code should pass its unit tests on Mac. iOS is pretty likely to work too, since it's so similar to Mac at this level.
 * The CMake build is generally up to date but may fall behind.
+CMake can be used to build every variant except for iOS and tvOS.

 # Building It